throwaway96/downgr8/README.md

 images using [`epk2extract`](https://github.com/openlgtv/epk2extract).
 Potential methods for transferring these files to the TV include USB drives, TFTP over Ethernet, and Xmodem.

+If you have webOS 4 or later and did not previously enable DEBUG, the only option for recovery is directly reprogramming the eMMC.
+That would involve either soldering wires to the board on the necessary signals (if you can find them; accessing them may involve scraping away soldermask) or desoldering and resoldering the eMMC IC.

 ## License